|

 However, they fail to maintain consistency of multiple instances across images when encountering lengthy contexts.

-To tackle these issues, we introduce Openstory++, a large-scale dataset combining additional instance-level annotations with both images and text.
+To tackle these issues, we introduce OpenStory++, a large-scale dataset combining additional instance-level annotations with both images and text.

 Furthermore, we develop a training methodology that emphasizes entity-centric image-text generation, ensuring that the models learn to effectively interweave visual and textual information.

-Specifically, Openstory++ streamlines the process of keyframe extraction from open-domain videos,
+Specifically, OpenStory++ streamlines the process of keyframe extraction from open-domain videos,

 employing vision-language models to generate captions that are then polished by a large language model for narrative continuity.